Floorp-Projects/Floorp/docs/code-quality/static-analysis/writing-new/adding-a-check.rst

 Adding a check
 ==============

-After you've completed a matcher using clang-query on Compiler Explorer, it's time to take it to the next step and turn it into C++ and run it on the whole m-c codebase and see what happens.
+After you've completed a matcher using clang-query, it's time to take it to the next step and turn it into C++ and run it on the whole m-c codebase and see what happens.

 Clang plugins live in `build/clang-plugin <https://searchfox.org/mozilla-central/source/build/clang-plugin>`_ and here we'll cover what is needed to add one.
 To see how the most recent check was added, you can look at the log for `Checks.inc <https://hg.mozilla.org/mozilla-central/log/tip/build/clang-plugin/Checks.inc>`_ which is one of the necessary files to edit.
 That's also what we'll be covering next.